Daman Hongren

-Hongren (Hóngrěn (弘忍, Hung^{2}-jen^{3}), 601–674), posthumous name Daman, was the 5th Patriarch of Chan Buddhism (Chinese: 禅宗五祖).
+Hongren (Hóngrěn (弘忍, Hung^{2}-jen^{3}), 601–674), posthumous name Daman, was the 5th Patriarch of Chan Buddhism (Chinese: 禪宗五祖).

 Hongren is said to have received Dharma transmission from Dayi Daoxin and passed on the symbolic bowl and robe of transmission to Huineng, the Sixth and last Chan Patriarch.

 Biography

 As with all the early Chan patriarchs, many of the details of Hongren’s life are uncertain and much of his biography is layered with legend added well after his death.
 The following biography is based on Chan traditional sources.

 Childhood

 Hongren was born in Huangmei with the family name Chou.
 His father abandoned the family but Hongren displayed exemplary filial duty in supporting his mother.

 Although the Records of the Teachers and Disciples of the Lankavatara claim that Hongren’s father abandoned the family, Chan scholar John McRae points out that Hongren’s residence was converted to a monastery, implying that Hongren’s family was probably wealthy and prominent locally.
 Furthermore, mention of Hongren doing menial labour would only be of significance if this were unusual, indicating that Hongren was of upper-class birth.